top of page

 About

-Works start with a period of in-depth research and development.
-This often includes exploring locality, heritage, social and personal narratives, ecologies and built environments, before responding with the most appropriate media.
-Intrinsic to her work is collaboration with materials and with other people - artists, designers, scientists, or subject specialists, often resulting in the creation of participatory and immersive experiences.
-These can be experimental and playful in nature and incorporate social engagement with key groups and might take the form of interviews with local residents or hands on workshops, events and interactions with a wider community.
+Projects often start with a period of in-depth research and development.
+This includes exploring locality, heritage archives, social and personal narratives, ecologies and built environments before responding with the most appropriate media.
+Intrinsic to her work is a collaboration with found objects and materials and with other people, often resulting in collaborative or participatory experiences.

 She is also an experienced lead artist facilitator in visual arts education having worked on many permanent and temporary projects and commissions within school, community and gallery settings.
 These include: Barbican Centre, Bow Arts Trust, Camden Arts Centre, Chisenhale Gallery & Art Place (CAP), Cubitt Arts, South London Gallery and Whitechapel Gallery.